Here is a true-life account of what it’s like to spend time in one of the world’s most secure and toughest prisons —

 No one has ever escaped from ADX Florence, and I doubt anyone will.
-Of the thousands of men who’ve been incarcerated there, only a handful have left before their release date and all the same way — on a gurney, covered by a white sheet.
+Of the thousands of men who’ve been incarcerated there, only a handful have left before their release date and all the same way — on a gurney, and covered by a white sheet.

 From Louisiana, McNair was on a prison bus headed to the Federal correctional complex at the southern edge of Florence, just off Highway 67.
-The sprawling compound — some of it underground — is a collection of several penitentiaries, each with each own level of security.
+The sprawling compound — some of it underground — is a collection of several penitentiaries, each with its own level of security.

-When McNair stepped off the bus he had with him a 6-page document from USP Pollock outlining where he was headed at ADX Florence: general population.
-In spite of the paperwork, the prisoner was promptly marched to the Special Handling Unit, known in prison speak simply as the SHU.
+When McNair stepped off the bus, he had with him a 6-page document from USP Pollock outlining where he was headed at ADX Florence: general population.
+In spite of what the paperwork said, the prisoner was promptly marched to the Special Handling Unit, known in prison speak simply as the SHU.
 Segregation.

 A sudden change of plans.
 It was looking like some faceless bureaucrat had quietly pulled off a switcheroo.

-Back to the prison document.
-There was a check mark beside the box that read: “Your conduct creates a risk to institution security and good order, poses a risk to the safety of staff, inmates or others, or to public safety.”
+Back to that prison document.
+There was a check mark beside the tiny box that read: “Your conduct creates a risk to institution security and good order, poses a risk to the safety of staff, inmates or others, or to public safety.”

 A few months later, McNair was in for a surprise when he was marched to a single-person cell in a dreaded part of the joint known as the Control Unit.
 That’s high-end solitary confinement.